Ed94/SectoredLang/Docs/SNode Reference.md

 ---

-A statement element is a stack of sectors and expressions that terminate either with an \<end definition> symbol or satisfy its terminating condition during parsing.
+A statement element is a stack of sectors and expressions, which terminate either with an `<end definition>` symbol or satisfy its terminating condition during parsing.

 ```